-Water Conditions and Warings
+Water Conditions and Warnings

-The Gulf of Mexico is often a very calm body of water along the St. Joseph Peninsula, however it can also be very dangerous (like all bodies of water) under certain conditions....even for the very best swimmers.
+The Gulf of Mexico is often a very calm body of water along the St. Joseph Peninsula, however, it can also be very dangerous (like all bodies of water) under certain conditions....even for the very best swimmers.
 Be sure to check the Beach Warning Flags located at the north and south fire stations on the Cape or by clicking below.

 You can see the current water conditions and any warnings for Cape San Blas here.